Translate

 If you must resort to a compliment, make sure it leaves the recipient with more questions than answers.

-• Say: “That jacket really suits you.
+• Instead of “Nice jacket!”, say: “That jacket really suits you.
 I knew it would.”

-• Say: “Your hair reminds me of someone… but I can’t remember who.
+• Instead of “You have great hair”, say: “Your hair reminds me of someone… but I can’t remember who.
 They disappeared under mysterious circumstances.”

 3. Ask Deeply Personal Questions Immediately

 Forget polite chit-chat; real connections happen fast.
-Cut through the nonsense and demand emotional vulnerability from the start.
+Cut through the nonsense and demand emotional vulnerability from the start, such as:

 • “When was the last time you cried in public?”